APRIL: Auxiliary Physically-Redundant Information in Loss -- A physics-informed framework for parameter estimation with a gravitational-wave case study: Gravitational-wave parameter estimation losses benchmark

 \subsection{Methodology}

 We will now describe the simulated datasets, the network used for the benchmark study and the benchmark itself.
 The dataset (Sec.~\ref{sec:generation_procedure}) and the algorithm (Sec.~\ref{sec:Architecture}) are purposefully simple in order to focus our study on the impact of the loss components.
 For this reason we choose to work with noiseless time-frequency signals, which anyway are not the real-world realizations of the phenomenon.
 Our choice is an approximation of the latter, done specifically for this proof-of-concept.
-We are confident that such approach can be a powerful core for the PE of the CBC GW signals in their real-world realizations.
-We leave the optimization of the NN structure for the full case for future work.